Table of Contents

 Some examples of ordinances and plans requiring or encouraging undergrounding are the city’s Gateway Corridor Zones, Historic Preservation Zones, and the University Area Plan.
 All of these ordinances and plans were enacted in the 1980s after the APS v.
 Town of Paradise Valley decision by the Arizona Supreme Court in 1980, which found that a municipality had the right to require utility undergrounding.
 Given the city center was already well-developed in the 1980s, these laws were enacted to protect the city center from new utility lines.

 TEP believes that it is above these laws because undergrounding has a higher upfront cost than overhead lines.
 However, undergrounding has always had a higher upfront cost, including in 1980 when the Arizona Supreme Court determined municipalities had these powers.
 If the Legislature wanted to remove these powers from municipalities, it has had 44 years to do so.
 The challenge for utilities is that undergrounding has happened in communities of all political persuasions, so getting the Legislature to put the utilities above local land use laws is not a simple partisan political game.
-It’s more of a corporate power vs. community power political game.
+It’s a corporate power vs. community power political game.

 Moreover, in 2000, TEP voluntarily agreed to a franchise agreement with the city that was subsequently approved by voters.
 In that franchise agreement, TEP agreed to underground where required by local law at its own expense.
 While the franchise agreement has exceptions to this requirement, those exceptions explicitly exclude cost.
 This franchise agreement is currently in effect.